weso/CWR-DataApi/README.rst

 - Pypy
 - Pypy 3

-Al other dependencies are indicated on requirements.txt.
+All other dependencies are indicated on requirements.txt.
 The included makefile can install them with the command:

 ``make requirements``